farhansadik/echominal/README.md

 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg?style=for-the-badge)](http://perso.crans.org/besson/LICENSE.html)

 > ### NOTE
-> This project is under development (beta) version has only termux manager.
+> This project is under development (**beta**) version has only termux manager.
 Script manager has not included yet.
+> New Update is on the way..

 ### What's New